Importance of Trees

-Trees improve air and water quality
+- Trees improve air and water quality

-Trees provide shade to the landscape and reduce water needs
+- Trees provide shade to the landscape and reduce water needs

-Trees help keep your home cooler
+- Trees help keep your home cooler

-Trees slow stormwater runoff and help recharge groundwater
+- Trees slow stormwater runoff and help recharge groundwater

-Trees reduce soil erosion
+- Trees reduce soil erosion

-Frequently asked questions: Trees & Drought in California
+Trees & Drought in California

-How often should I water my mature native or drought - tolerant treesTrees that have matured in non-turf landscapes adapt the easiest, especially drought tolerant species.
+Trees that have matured in non-turf landscapes adapt the easiest, especially drought tolerant species.
 Native trees, such as our California oaks, need MUCH less water than most non-native trees.
 California oaks may only need one or two deep waterings over the summer, but no water within 1 to 2 feet from the trunk.
 They absolutely need the soil to dry out for a month or two before more water, if any, needs to be reapplied.

-How can I tell if my tree is not getting enough water?Look at the tree leaves.
+Look at the tree leaves.
 Wilting leaves is the first indicator of lack of water to the roots.
-It can also mean too much water, which is unlikely in this drought.
+This can also be a sign of over-watering.

-How is watering trees different than watering my lawnYour lawn sits on the surface of the ground and has shallow roots.
+Your lawn sits on the surface of the ground and has shallow roots.
 It needs watering a few times a week, usually with a sprinkler.
-Trees need to be watered less frequently, but with deeper soaking - because their roots grow deep in the earth - the majority of the tree roots are 1 1/2 - 3 feet deep.
+Trees need to be watered less frequently, but with deeper soaking - because their roots grow deep in the earth - the majority of the tree roots are 1 1/2 to 3 feet deep.
 Lawn irrigation does not water trees effectively.
 It generally reaches only the first few inches of soil, encouraging weak surface roots to grow.

-How does watering trees help the droughtKeeping trees alive helps keep your home cooler, meaning less energy and resources spent on cooling systems and decreased water use in other areas.
+Keeping trees alive helps keep your home cooler, meaning less energy and resources spent on cooling systems and decreased water use in other areas.
+Trees can also provide shade for other plants, leading to less evaporation.
 Deep watering of trees also helps replenish groundwater in some areas.

-Why not let my trees die?Dead or dying trees can be dangerous and pose great risks to your property and your loved ones.
+Dead or dying trees can be dangerous and pose great risks to your property and your loved ones.
 Removal of dead or dying trees can cost thousands of dollars.
-In both cases, letting trees die also eliminates all the great health, home, economic, and environmental benefits that trees bring to your property.
+Letting trees die also eliminates all the great health, home, economic, and environmental benefits that trees bring to your property.